 Science & Diplomacy provides a forum for rigorous thought, analysis, and insight to serve stakeholders who develop, implement, or teach all aspects of science and diplomacy.
-The online quarterly features a mix of original perspectives and research articles by science and diplomacy practitioners and thinkers from U.S. and international perspectives in areas of science for diplomacy; science in diplomacy; and diplomacy for science.
-The quarterly strives to be a resource for foreign policy makers and analysts, scientists and research administrators, and educators and students.
+The open access quarterly journal features a mix of original perspectives and research articles by science and diplomacy practitioners and thinkers from U.S. and international perspectives in areas of science for diplomacy; science in diplomacy; and diplomacy for science.
+The journal strives to be a resource for foreign policy makers and analysts, scientists and research administrators, and educators and students.
 Unsolicited contributions are welcomed.

 The Center is grateful for the financial support of the Golden Family Foundation in helping make Science & Diplomacy possible.

 Marga Gual Soler, PhD